ebramkamel/html5-memory-game/memory-card-game-project.md

 After examining the code and seeing the game in action, the Memory Card Game offers a visually appealing memory challenge with the following features:

-- Players test their memory by matching pairs of cards arranged in a 3x3 grid
+- Players test their memory by matching pairs of cards arranged in a 4x3 grid
 - Each card features a unique, modern geometric design on its face, with a shared back design
-- A special center card (displaying "MOVE" logo) remains face-up throughout the game as an anchor point
+- The game consists of 6 pairs of cards (12 cards total)
 - Players click cards to flip them over with smooth 3D animations powered by Framer Motion
 - When a player reveals two cards that match, those cards remain face-up
 - If the revealed cards don't match, they automatically flip face-down after a brief moment (1 second)
 - The game tracks performance metrics in a clean sidebar interface:
   - Number of moves taken
   - Time elapsed (in minutes:seconds format)
-  - Number of pairs matched (displayed as X/4)
+  - Number of pairs matched (displayed as X/6)
 - A blue "Restart" button with a refresh icon allows players to reset the game at any time
 - A "How to Play" section provides simple instructions for new players
 - A congratulatory message in green appears when all pairs are matched